japotrad/bibk/README.md

 - _ruby_ and _rt_ for Japanese furigana
 - _footnote_ for notes

+### Figures
+- _mediaobject_ for images
+- Tables (TBD)
+Note: For each figure, up to 3 variants can be prepared: source language only, target language only, bilingual.

+### Separators
+- _bridgehead_
+-
 ## Comparison with DocBook 5.2 format
 Bibk format restricts DocBook format in many many ways.
 The only formal extension it adds is Japanese furigana (_ruby_ & _rt_ tags).
 The main semantic tweak is related to _foreignphrase_ element with _role="source"_ attribute, which exposes the original text in the source language.
 A valid Bibk document with no furigana should be valid regarding the DocBook relaxng.
-(Only limited tested have been performed.)
+(No testing have been performed, but you can report issues if you find some.)